-A national goal of Early Hearing Detection and Intervention efforts has been summarized as "1--3--6".
-That has been a statewide EHDI goal in Minnesota also, as we have worked for babies to have hearing screening completed by one month of age, follow-up diagnostic audiology evaluations completed by 3 months of age, and enrollment of children with confirmed hearing loss into early intervention services by 6 months of age at the latest.
+A national goal of Early Hearing Detection and Intervention (EHDI) efforts to date has been summarized as "1--3--6".
+EHDI programs’ staff across the country have worked to ensure newborn infants have hearing screening completed by one month of age, follow-up diagnostic audiology evaluations completed by 3 months of age, and enrollment of children with confirmed hearing loss into quality early intervention services by 6 months of age at the latest.
 Knowing how critical early access to language is for very young children, many professionals are now thinking about "1--3--6" more as a goal to complete a child’s hearing screening by 1 week of age, diagnostic audiology evaluations by 3 weeks of age, and enrollment into early intervention services by 6 weeks of age.

-The overall goals of Early Hearing Detection and Intervention (EHDI) efforts are to ensure that:
+The overarching goals of Minnesota’s Interagency Early Hearing Detection and Intervention (EHDI) initiatives are to ensure that:

-- young children who have hearing loss are able to maximize their communication and learning potential, regardless of the degree of their hearing loss;
+- Young children who have hearing loss are able to maximize their communication and learning potential, regardless of the type and degree of their hearing loss;

-- that each family receives the quality, individualized supports and services they need to help their child grow and learn.
+- Each family receives the quality individualized supports and services they need to help their child grow and learn.